IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 On the prototype here in the US, the lights must be on for at least 20 seconds before the train reaches the crossing.
 Gates must be horizontal no later than 5 seconds before the crossing is occupied, and must take between 10-15 seconds to lower.
 In addition, time will be added to allow for areas with high traffic needing a chance to clear, or high road speeds approaching the crossing that may need more time to stop.

-Because of distance compression on our layouts, 25-30 seconds is often far too long.
+Because of distance compression on our layouts, 25-30 seconds from the time the train trips an approach sensor to when it reaches the crossing is often far too long.
 As a suggestion, I would try for 10-15 seconds, but individual preference may vary.

 Here's a speed chart of how far a train in all the common scales moves in one second.
-Based on what scale you model in and how fast you typically run, you can use this to get a rough idea of how far the approach detectors should be from your crossing.
+Based on your railroad's scale and how fast you typically run, you can use this to get a rough idea of how far the approach detectors should be from your crossing.

 [![](img/scale-speed-chart.png)](img/scale-speed-chart.png)

 As an example, on my N scale layout, road trains typically move at 30mph.
 So if I was going to go for 12 second approach timings, I would multiply 3.3 inches per second (30 scale mph) by 12 seconds and get 39.6 inches.
 That distance isn't a hard and fast rule.
-On one side I have a switch in the siding at that distance, so I moved it in by a couple and it's only 37 inches out.
+On one side I have a switch in the siding at that distance, so I moved it in by a couple inches and it's only 37 inches out.
 Close enough for a model.

 If you're not sure exactly when you want your crossing to trigger, you can leave the detectors unmounted initially and try them in different spots above the layout.
 Taping them to a small block of wood is often a good way to do this.
 Just be very careful that none of the electronics touch anything metal or anything energized, such as the track or other wiring, as this will damage the product.